sandinmyjoints/requests-review/review.rst

-Though they deal with the messiness of reality differently, several techniques common to both disciplines enable them to achieve this mental intimacy: navigating complexity; avoiding pitfalls that inhibit communication; choosing structure wisely; harness expressive power; and inhabiting other minds, The Requests library, a work of computer programming by Kenneth Reitz, illustrates this.
+Though they deal with the messiness of reality differently, several techniques common to both disciplines enable them to achieve this mental intimacy: navigating complexity; avoiding pitfalls that inhibit communication; choosing structure wisely; harnessing expressive power; and inhabiting other minds.
+The Requests library, a work of computer programming by Kenneth Reitz, illustrates this.